coreexponentdev/jr-software-developer/README.md

 ## Bonus
 Choose one of the following:
-* Deploy any of the REST API / Application to a Cloud platform (ex.
+* Deploy any of the REST API / Application / Model to a Cloud platform (ex.
 AWS or Azure).